 Before 1953, it was recognized that sleep was not uniform/ intractable, any more than it was inert.
 In other words, electrical patterns of brain-wave activity changed continuously, denoting both global and local flows of brain activation.
 It was assumed, erroneously, that only the intense brain activation of REM was capable of sustaining dreaming.
 As the REM periods occurred periodically at 90-minute intervals and occupied 1.5 to 2 hours per night, this seemed like more than enough time to accommodate dreaming.
 It is certainly many times more than the instant before awakening.

-It turns out, however, that dreaming can also occur at sleep onset (no surprise because the EEG is still relatively activated) and in other phases of so-called NREM sleep, especially late night stage II
+It turns out, however, that dreaming can also occur at sleep onset (no surprise because the EEG is still relatively activated)

 Do we dream in black and white or in colour?